64kramsystem/vga-passthrough/5_MONITORS_AND_SPEAKERS.md

 ## Passing the integrated audio device

-In some systems, the integrated audio device is on its own system, for example, on the MSI MAG B550 Mortar:
+In some systems, the integrated audio device is on its own group, for example, on the MSI MAG B550 Mortar:

 ```
 IOMMU group 19